jessicayung/self-driving-car-nd/p3-behavioural-cloning/README.md

 * `data/`: file with training data
     * Attributes such as 'steering angle' mapped to image paths in `driving_log.csv`.
     * Images in `IMG/`.
-* `p3-bcloning-model.ipynb`: Notebook I am developing the model in.
-Has nice visualisations.
+* `p3-explore1.ipynb`: Notebook I am developing the model in.

 ## 2. Dataset Characteristics